 Who uses these products?

-If you have an interest in Australian grain and wool, ASX provides a public forum for transparent price discovery and opportunity for you to manage your risk or implement your investment strategy.
+If you have an interest in Australian grain, ASX provides a public forum for transparent price discovery and opportunity for you to manage your risk or implement your investment strategy.
 Key market stakeholders include:

 - International and domestic traders and exporters